 6. Officers and employees, appointment of etc.

-(1) Subject to this section, there shall be appointed in the Department, under and subject to Part 3 of the Public Sector Management Act 1994, the following officers, namely —

-[(a) deleted]

-(b) an Executive Director, Personal Health Services;

-(c) an Executive Director, Public Health and Scientific Support Services,

-[(d) deleted]

-and such other officers as are necessary for the purposes of carrying out the provisions of the Acts to which this Act applies.
+(1) The officers that are necessary for the purposes of carrying out the provisions of the Acts to which this Act applies are to be appointed in the Department under and subject to the Public Sector Management Act 1994 Part 3.

 (2) The Minister may for the purposes of the Acts to which this Act applies, other than the Health Services Act 2016 —